 As a person with Type 1 diabetes, I’ve been frustrated in years past with the lack of advancement for the treatment of this disease.
-It wasn’t until about five years ago that I decided to stop complaining and seek action.
-I asked myself the question – why aren’t things chaining and what can I do to help?
-I did a bit of research and with the help of my regular physician, I signed up to participate in diabetes related trials.
+It wasn’t until about five years ago that I decided to stop complaining and take action.
+I asked myself the question – why aren’t things changing and what can I do to help?
+I did a bit of research and with the help of my regular physician, I was added to a list of diabetes related trials.
 I had no idea what I was in for, but knew it was something I had to do.

 Shortly after signing on the dotted line, I was given the opportunity to participate in a blind trial.
 I took a deep breath and agreed.
 I sat anxiously as the facilitator shared the details.
 I was 98% on board until she said, “You’ll have blood drawn (lab work) at each visit“.
 I loath having this done and damn near pass out every time, but this didn’t stop me – I was committed.

 I won’t bore you with the details of the study, but in a nutshell, I was trying a new long acting insulin and had to completely flip my regimen upside down.
 I whole heartedly did my best to document what was asked of me.
 For the first time in my adult life, my T1D management was shot.
 I was determined to keep going and it wasn’t until having a nervous breakdown on my parent’s sofa that I threw in the towel.

 I felt defeated and reluctantly contacted the research institute to explain the situation.
 I felt like I had let them down and totally beat myself up for not completing the study.
 It took a few weeks of reflection to fully comprehend I had done my best.
 I feel confident I would have stuck with it if it wasn’t taking a such toll on my mind, body and spirit.